New federal building in Shawinigan: construction project

 Adaptation to federal employee needs

-Given the new reality of telework, this new building will provide a modern workplace that is better aligned with the current and future space needs identified by the federal departments housed on-site to optimize space occupancy.
-It will provide flexibility in the event of an unexpected staff increase, thanks to the application of the activity-based workplace.
+Given the new reality of hybrid workplace, this new building will provide a modern workplace that is better aligned with the current and future space needs identified by the federal departments housed on-site to optimize space occupancy.

-Approximately 2,100 employees will work in the new building:
+Approximately 2,100 employees will work in the new building.
+These employees work for:

 Sustainable development and energy efficiency